 - an urgent need to urinate

 Cymbalta and Savella are antidepressants.
-They work by altering levels of chemicals in the brain and spinal cord that control the transmission of pain signals.
+They work by altering the levels of brain and spinal cord chemicals that control the transmission of pain signals.

 Lyrica is an antiseizure drug.
 It stops the nerve cells involved in pain signaling from becoming overactive.

-Other types of antidepressants and antiseizure drugs may also be effective in treating fibromyalgia.
+Other antidepressants and antiseizure drugs may also be effective in treating fibromyalgia.

 These alternative treatments can also help relieve pain and other symptoms of fibromyalgia: